FOLLOW US

 • or for short-term studies or training

-If you are travelling to the Netherlands and other Schengen countries without a visa, make sure your whole visit is within the 90-day limit.
+If you are travelling to other Schengen countries as well, make sure your whole visit is within the 90-day limit.
 Visits to Schengen countries within the previous 180 days before you travel count towards your 90 days.
+If you overstay the 90-day visa-free limit, you may be banned from entering Schengen countries for up to 3 years.

-To stay longer (to work or study, for business travel or for other reasons) you must meet the Dutch government’s entry requirements.
-Check which type of visa or work permit you may need on the Dutch government website.
+To stay longer, you must meet the Dutch government’s entry requirements.
+Check which type of visa or work permit you need on the Dutch government website.

-If you stay in the Netherlands with a residence permit or long-stay visa, this does not count towards your 90-day visa-free limit.
+If you’re in the Netherlands with a residence permit or long-stay visa, this does not count towards your 90-day visa-free limit.

 Customs rules

-There are strict rules about goods that can be brought into and taken out of the Netherlands.
+There are strict rules about goods you can take into our out of the Netherlands.
 You must declare anything that may be prohibited or subject to tax or duty.

 Taking food and drink into the Netherlands